As a member of T’chiyah

 Community engagement lies at the heart of T’chiyah.
 Members are asked to participate in one of our work groups.
-With so many options, there is sure to be one that works with your schedule and interests -- email Syma* if you’d like help determining the right one:
+With so many options, there is sure to be one that works with your schedule and interests -- email our Jake, our Community Engagement Associate, if you’d like help determining the right one:

 Kehillah Caucus (welcome newer members, address issues of inclusivity)

 Hesed Hevre (prepare meals & other support for members after lifecycle events)